cehanagan/RidgecrestAfterslip/README.md

-# RidgecrestAfterslip
+# Ridgecrest Afterslip
-This repository contains materials and data relevant to Hanagan et al., (2023)
+This repository will contain materials and data relevant to Hanagan et al., (2023)